ChunghaSung/JSdep/README.md

 MIT License

-DOM-DEPENDENCY ANALYSIS
+JSdep (DOM-DEPENDENCY ANALYSIS)
 =========================
-* This is the tool to find DOM-event dependency of a web application using datalog constraints.
+* JSdep is the tool to find DOM-event dependency of a web application using datalog constraints.

 * It traverses one JavaScript file statically and finds the relationship between two events of DOMs.